aaallami/LTS/readme.md

 This code is designed based on Rabbit paper.

-The code implements LTS prtocol as in figure 6.
+The code implements the LTS protocol as in Figure 6.

 Input: two secret shared values [x], [y]